High-Dimensional Causal Discovery Under non-Gaussianity: Graph estimation procedure

 (i) The fact that $P \in \mathcal{P}_{F_K}(G)$ follows directly from the definition.
 To show uniqueness, we use population quantities so that $\delta_1 = 0$ which in turn implies $\delta_3 = 0$.
 Then for any $\gamma > 0$, Algorithm~\ref{alg:topOrder} will return $G$.
 Thus, by \ref{imp:correctness}, $G$ must be unique. \end{proof}

-\begin{remark} Under the conditions of Theorem~\ref{ch3:thm:deterministicCorrect} if the pruning parameter $\alpha \leq 1$, Algorithm~\ref{alg:topOrder} will return a topological ordering consistent with $G$, but $\hat E$ may be a superset of $E$.
-However, there exists some $\alpha \geq 1$ which will recover the exact graph. \end{remark}
+\begin{remark} As stated Theorem~\ref{ch3:thm:deterministicCorrect} concerns an explicit cut-off $g$, whereas in practice we specify a tuning parameter $\alpha$ that is easier to interpret and tune.
+If $\alpha\le 1$, it holds under the conditions of Theorem~\ref{ch3:thm:deterministicCorrect} that Algorithm~\ref{alg:topOrder} returns a topological ordering consistent with $G$, but $\hat E$ may be a superset of $E$.
+However, there exists $\alpha \geq 1$ which will recover the exact graph.

-The statement in Theorem~\ref{ch3:thm:deterministicCorrect} concerned an explicit cut-off $g$.
-In practice, we specify a tuning parameter $\alpha$ which is easier to interpret and tune.
-Letting $\alpha = 1$ ensures that under the specified conditions, $g^{(z)} < \gamma / 2$, so no parents will be incorrectly pruned and the estimated topological ordering will still be correct.
-This, however, may not remove all ancestors which are not parents so the estimated edge set may still a superset of the true edge set.
-Specifically, letting
+To see this note that $\alpha \le 1$ ensures that $g^{(z)} < \gamma / 2$ under the specified conditions, so no parents are pruned incorrectly and the estimated topological ordering is correct.
+This, however, may not remove all ancestors that are not parents, so the estimated edge set may be a superset of the true edge set.
+Letting instead

-which under the assumptions is strictly greater than 1, will correctly prune ancestors and not parents.
-Setting $\alpha$ too large may result in an incorrect estimate of the ordering since a true parent may be errantly pruned.
-Thus, we advocate a more conservative approach of setting $\alpha \leq 1$ which anecdotally is more robust to sampling error and violations of strong faithfulness.
+will correctly prune ancestors and not parents.
+Because all sample moments are close to their population values, the denominator must be less than $\gamma/2$ and strong parental faithfulness further implies that the numerator is greater than $\gamma/2$ so \eqref{eq:optAlpha} is greater than 1.
+However, setting $\alpha$ too large may result in an incorrect estimate of the ordering since a true parent may be errantly pruned.
+Thus, we advocate a more conservative approach of setting $\alpha \leq 1$ which is more robust to violations of strong faithfulness. \end{remark}